Registration for the 2025 festival is closed and final.

 Su9: 7:00 am – 10:00 am.
 Fountain Valley School, Guided Bird Walk

-(This is the same trip as F5 & S8) The Fountain Valley School is a small boarding school campus in the middle of 1,500-acres of open short-grass prairie.
+(This is a similar trip as F5 & S9) The Fountain Valley School is a small boarding school campus in the middle of 1,500-acres of open short-grass prairie.
 A fairly extensive wetland lies at the south edge of the campus providing good habitat for white-tailed deer, coyotes, and various species of birds including Virginia Rails, raptors, sparrows, and blackbirds.
 A small ponderosa pine forest on the north side of the campus has been home to owls and hawks.
 In past years, an active bald eagle nest has been located nearby.
 Who knows, we might get lucky and see ’em all.

 - Appropriate for all levels of birders.